Flashin1912/Proiect-Robotica-Ristea-Alexandru-Arduino-car/README.md

 ### Libraries used:
 1. SoftwareSerial.h ---- used for communication between Arduino and ESP32
 2. AFMotor.h ---- library that helps make the motors work with the specific drivers that they need
-3. BluetoothSerial.h ---- used for communication between ESP32 and our smartphone
+3. BluetoothSerial.h ---- used for communication between ESP32 and the smartphone

 ## Final Results